 I might pose the question, how is this preaching not considered “employment,” or outright labor?
 It’s not a church service or ritual, it’s not done inside a comfortable, air conditioned church, and it’s sole purpose is to recruit new members for the religion.
 If a school took children out into the neighborhood for hours at a time, knocking on doors to find new students, I imagine parents would object; yet, when it’s a religion, it’s okay?

-While the door-to-door preaching work of Jehovah’s Witnesses is not technically considered solicitation, this type of work is considered “hazardous” because it’s very labor-intensive, and involves being outside in all but the very worst weather conditions, and it also means facing any number of threatening or abusive persons at their home.
-The preaching of Jehovah’s Witnesses is not without these hazards; they take their children out to preach during summer and winter, in the heat, cold, and rain.
-Householders are often very rude, even verbally abusive; children are subject to this type of abuse when they’re in this work, and I certainly remember hearing a barrage of filth and obscenities at times when I was preaching as a child.
+While the door-to-door preaching work of Jehovah’s Witnesses is not technically considered solicitation, this type of work could be considered “hazardous,” as it’s very labor-intensive, and involves being outside in all but the very worst weather conditions.
+It also means facing any number of threatening or abusive persons at their home.

 Child Labor = Religion of Love?